Visit

 VEGAØYAN WORLD HERITAGE

-Watching the eider ducks throughout the season is an experience for birdwatchers.
+Spending a whole season with the eiders is an experience only birdtenders get to have.
 At the World Heritage Center you can learn more about this adventure.

 World Heritage Curiosities

-Unesco's World Heritage Committee writes in its justification: "Vegaøyan shows how generations of fishermen and farmers over the past 1,500 years have maintained a sustainable way of life in a harsh area near the Arctic Circle, based on the now unique tradition of eiderdown farming.
-The status is also a tribute to women's contribution to the down process."
+The UNESCO World Heritage Committee writes in its justification: “Vegaøyan shows how generations of fishermen and farmers over the past 1,500 years have maintained a sustainable way of life in a harsh area near the Arctic Circle, based on the now unique tradition of eiderdown traditions .
+The status is also a tribute to women's contributions to the down process.”

 20